Kyōgyōshinshō: Chapter 2

-Later the chapter quotes at length passages from the writings of Nagarjuna, Vasubandhu, Shan-tao and Hōnen as well as other Jodo Shinshu Patriarchs in chronological order.
+Later the chapter quotes at length passages from the writings of Nagarjuna, Vasubandhu, Shandao and Hōnen as well as other Jodō Shinshū Patriarchs in chronological order.
 Shinran appears to be providing a progression of ideas among Buddhist writers that shows the evolution of Pure Land Buddhism.
-Among the topics discussed and cited are the recitation of the Amitabha's name, or nembutsu, the Path of the Bodhisattva, and the nature of the Pure Land itself.
+Among the topics discussed and cited are the recitation of the Amitābha's name, or nembutsu, the Path of the Bodhisattva, and the nature of the Pure Land itself.

-Toward the end, Shinran turns toward the topic of tariki or Other Power and again quotes from various sutras and commentaries to draw his ideas upon.
-At the end of Chapter 2, Shinran writes his famous hymn, the Shoshinge or "Hymn of true Entrusting", which is a cornerstone of Jodo Shinshu liturgy.
+Toward the end, Shinran turns toward the topic of tariki or other power and again quotes from various sutras and commentaries to draw his ideas upon.
+At the end of Chapter 2, Shinran writes his famous hymn, the Shōshinge or "Hymn of true Entrusting", which is a cornerstone of Jōdo Shinshū liturgy.

 Chapter 3

-The preface to this chapter begins with Shinran discussing his belief in shinjin, or total entrusting to Amitabha Buddha, and how other schools focused on self-power are floundering in their efforts.
+The preface to this chapter begins with Shinran discussing his belief in shinjin, or total entrusting to Amitābha Buddha, and how other schools focused on self-power are floundering in their efforts.

-In Chapter 3 itself, Shinran discusses shinjin in much detail, and why it is central to Jodo Shinshu practice.
-For Shinran, the total entrusting to Amitabha represented the most assured way for the common man to be reborn into the Pure Land, because rebirth would occur entirely through the compassion and wisdom of Amitabha.
-Again, Shinran quotes at length from both Tan-luan and Shan-tao who expounded the subject in detail in explaining the ideas of reciting Amitabha's and entrusting one's self to the practice of it.
+In Chapter 3 itself, Shinran discusses shinjin in much detail, and why it is central to Jōdo Shinshū practice.
+For Shinran, the total entrusting to Amitābha represented the most assured way for the common man to be reborn into the Pure Land, because rebirth would occur entirely through the compassion and wisdom of Amitābha.
+Again, Shinran quotes at length from both Tan-luan and Shandao who expounded the subject in detail in explaining the ideas of reciting Amitābha's name and entrusting one's self to the practice of it.

 Shinran then discuss the nature of shinjin, and describes it as the "mind aspiring for great enlightenment" in a transcendent, crosswise manner, as opposed to the direct manner found in self-oriented practices.
-Here Shinran reiterates the point that if one abandons "sundry practices" and entrusts themselves to Amitabha for one thought-moment, they will attain a state of shinjin and their birth in the Pure Land will be assured.
+Here Shinran reiterates the point that if one abandons "sundry practices" and entrusts themselves to Amitābha for one thought-moment, they will attain a state of shinjin and their birth in the Pure Land will be assured.

-Shinran then lists the benefits of practicing the nembutsu, or recitation of Amitabha's name.
+Shinran then lists the benefits of practicing the nembutsu, or recitation of Amitābha's name.
 These include a great sense of joy, the praise of the myriad Buddhas, the protection of the myriad Buddhas, and a state of being "truly settled".
-The last section of Chapter 3 focuses on what defines people who cannot be saved by other Buddhist practices, who are seen as the main focus of Amitabha's Primal Vow.
+The last section of Chapter 3 focuses on what defines people who cannot be saved by other Buddhist practices, who are seen as the main focus of Amitābha's Primal Vow.

 Chapter 4

-In the comparatively short Chapter 4, Shinran begins by writings about nature of Amitabha as the Dharmakaya itself, and that those who attain shinjin are assured of Nirvana.
+In the comparatively short Chapter 4, Shinran begins by writings about nature of Amitābha as the Dharmakāya itself, and that those who attain shinjin are assured of Nirvāṇa.
 Noteworthy is the quote at the beginning of the chapter: